PhoenixPhungNguyen/ecommerce-data-pipeline/README.md

 Once the pipeline is operational, you can generate insights such as:

-### Payroll Overview
+### Ecommerce Overview
-- Total payroll expenses by month, department, or location.
+- Total ecommerce expenses by month, department, or location.
 - Trends in salary, overtime, and deductions.

 ### Recommendations
-- Optimize payroll schedules to improve cash flow.
+- Optimize ecommerce schedules to improve cash flow.
 - Target retention strategies for key employee segments.
 - Automate compliance checks to reduce audit risks.

----

-<p>&copy; 2025 cdoge25 |  Nguyen Duc Thien Hai</p>